actifyjs/actify/src/docs/components/pagination.md

 # Pagination

-> Cards display content and actions about a single subject
+> Pagination is a component that allows users to navigate between multiple pages.

 ## Usage